James Allen is one of the most experienced and insightful broadcasters and journalists working in Formula 1 today.

 James was born into a racing family: His father Bill was a works Lotus driver in the 1960s, enjoying success in sportscar events like the Le Mans 24 Hours.

 James studied English and Modern Languages at Oxford University and joined the Brabham team as press officer in 1990.
-The following year he drew the short straw when the team hired Martin Brundle and Mark Blundell and James was responsible for ensuring them a good press!
+The following year the team hired Martin Brundle and Mark Blundell and James was responsible for ensuring them a good press!

 He moved into journalism full time in 1992 as Autosport magazine’s News Editor.
 Two years later he went to America to present Nigel Mansell’s IndyCar ’94 on ITV.
 He was also an F1 pit reporter for American sports network ESPN from 1993-96.